DanGOTO100/AWS-KMS-Workshop/Working-with-CMKs.md

 <**Figure-10**>

 Try now the command again, this time it will succeed.
-We have imported our key into KMS.
+We have successfully imported our key into AWS KMS.
 ```
 $ aws kms import-key-material --key-id your-key-id --encrypted-key-material fileb://WrappedKeyMaterial.bin --import-token fileb://token.bin --expiration-model KEY_MATERIAL_EXPIRES --valid-to 2019-02-01T12:00:00-08:00
 ```

-We might want to set an alias for this new key.
+We might want to set an alias for this new key as well.
 We will use the alias "**ImportedCMK**".
 The command is the same as we used in previous section.
 Remember to replace "**external-key-id**" with the actual KeyId you obtain in Step-1 when creating a CMK with external origin:

 ```
 $ aws kms create-alias --alias-name alias/ImportedCMK --target-key-id 'external-key-id'
 ```

-If you go into the console again, browser the IAM service and select "**Encryption Keys**" to open the KMS console.
+If you go into the console, browser to the IAM service and select "**Encryption Keys**" to open the KMS console.
 Make sure you have selected the right region.
 The new imported key with its alias is shown and it is ready to use.

 -ADD